 Section 569.
 A contract of hire of immovable property is not extinguished by the transfer of ownership of the property hired.

 Section 570.
-If, at the end of the agreed period, the hirer remains in possession of the property and the lessor knowing thereof does not object, the parties are deemed to have renewed the contract for an indefinite period.
+If, at the end of the agreed period, the tenant/lessee remains in possession of the property and the lessor knowing thereof does not object, the parties are deemed to have renewed the contract for an indefinite period.